kuldeeparyadotcom/globalhandle/README.md

 Replace 111111111111 with your real account ID. arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:111111111111:function:${stageVariables.ServerlessExpressLambdaFunctionName}/invocations

+Step 3 - In the directory, where package.json is located, run the below commands - npm install node ./bin/www

+Enter the following URL in browser - http://localhost:3000

 ## Resources - ##
 Read below resources first to understand before attempting to provision cloud resources in your account.